How to structure keywords using entity lookups in BigQuery

 First: The implementation of these approaches isn’t a part of this post — we’re going to share detailed posts about that in a follow up.
 For our consulting projects, we’re using this approaches to enrich our entity lists:

-• String Similarity using Levenshtein: Based on existing entity keys in your lookup list we are checking untagged n-Grams that appear in the Keyword Set we want to analyze.
+• String Similarity using Levenshtein: Based on existing entity keys in your lookup list we are checking untagged n-grams that appear in the Keyword Set we want to analyze.
 Here is Python Script example how you can apply string similarity.

 Examples: “hotel” is very close to “hotels” (singular/plural cases) or “hottel” (Typos)